Who's That Girl (1987 film): Casting

 Casting for the film began as soon as Madonna had signed up for it.
 Griffin Dunne was signed to play the part of Loudon Trott, a lawyer whose job was to help Nikki get on a bus, after she was released.
 Initially, Madonna had thought of asking Penn to play the part of Detective Bellson, but Penn was serving a 60-day jail term, having violated the probation he received in 1986, for assaulting a friend of Madonna.
-The part went to Robert Swan, followed by the signing of John McMartin, Haviland Morris, and Bibi Besch as Trott's father-in-law, fiancée, and mother-in-law respectively.
+The part went to Robert Swan, followed by the signing of John McMartin, Haviland Morris and Bibi Besch as Trott's father-in-law Simon, fiancée Wendy, and mother-in-law Mrs. Worthington respectively.
 Madonna commented that she had a lot in common with the character Nikki.
 "She's courageous and sweet and funny and misunderstood.
 But she clears her name in the last, and that's always good to do.
 I'm continuously doing that with the public.
 I liked Nikki's tough side and her sweet side.
 The toughness is only a mask for the vulnerability she feels inside."
-Madonna was also offered the lead role in the Blake Edwards comedy film Blind Date opposite to Bruce Willis, but she refused it in favor of Slammer.
+Madonna was also offered the lead role Nadia Gates in the Blake Edwards comedy film Blind Date opposite to Bruce Willis, but she refused it in favor of Slammer.
 She said, "The thing I had planned to do after Shanghai Surprise was Blind Date at Tri-Star.
 I was supposed to have the approval of the director and the leading man, but they didn't tell me they'd already hired Bruce Willis.
 That... just didn't work out.
 But I was really excited about doing a real physical, screwball comedy, so when Jamie brought this up, it was like my reward."
 Coati Mundi, member of Kid Creole and the Coconuts and Madonna's long-time friend, joined the cast to play the role of Raoul, Nikki's enemy.
 Costume designer Deborah Scott was signed to create the wardrobe for the film.
-Madonna, who visualized the character of Nikki as a dizzy screwball blonde, started watching the screwball comedies of the Thirties, especially the work of actors like Cary Grant, Clark Gable, Carole Lombard, and Judy Holliday.
+Madonna, who visualized the character of Nikki as a dizzy screwball blonde, started watching screwball comedies, especially the work of actors like Cary Grant, Clark Gable, Carole Lombard and Judy Holliday.
 She asked Scott to create comical rah-rah and ballet tutu skirts for the character, with fishnet tights and loud make-up.
-Scott also designed a glamorous Monroe-esque dress for the love scene between her and Dunne.
+Scott also designed a glamorous Marilyn Monroe-esque dress for the love scene between Nikki and Loudon.